har2ha/Clawbot_Stacking_Challenge/README.md

 What Didn't Work
-- Sadly, for us a lot of things went wrong, one of them
-  was the fact that the shaft for our arm wasn't long
-  enough and therefore the arm wouldn't move up or
-  down.
-And to get the shaft out we would have to unscrew
+- Sadly, for us a lot of things went wrong, one of them was the fact that the shaft for our arm wasn't long enough and therefore the arm wouldn't move up or down.
+And to get the shaft out we would have to unscrew and
-  and take apart everything in the vincinity of the claw.
+  take apart everything in the vincinity of the claw.

 - Another thing that went wrong was the claw, the two red parts had gears on them which weren't touching and therefore the claw wouldn't open or close.
-Even worse was the fact that to fix the problem we would again have to basically have to take off the entire claw and rebuild everything from sractch.
+Even worse was the fact that to fix the problem we would again have to basically have to take off the entire claw and rebuild everything from scratch.

 - The last major problem we faced was our code.
 When trying to program our code to open and then close our claw the bot would ignore the first command and follow the second command of closing the arm.
 When we switched around the code to close the arm and then open it, the bot would again ignore the first line of code and open the claw.                                                                                     -